paulosjd/snippets-exercises/django-notes/Views.md

 Organization of code related to specific HTTP methods (GET, POST, etc.) can be addressed by separate methods instead of conditional branching.
 Object oriented techniques such as mixins (multiple inheritance) can be used to factor code into reusable components.

+The first step to replace view functions with the new view classes:

+    class MyClassBasedView(View):
+        def get(self, request):
+            # behave exactly like old style views
+            # except this is called only on get request
+            return http.HttpResponse("Get")

+        def post(self, request):
+            return http.HttpResponse("Post")

 **Base views**

 Many of Django’s built-in class-based views inherit from other class-based views or various mixins.
 Because this inheritance chain is very important